mzrimsek/server-config/README.md

 [Portainer](https://www.portainer.io/) is highly recommended as an easy-to-use interface to manage your containers.
 By and large, each ```docker-compose.yml``` is deployed as a stack to take advantage of environment variable substitution.

 After getting Portainer running, getting the networking stack running next is probably the most sensible route to go.
-Script included.
+Script and docker-compose setup included.

 Optionally, allowing ssh access makes orchestrating this all remotely much easier.
 Script included.

+## Portainer

+A fantastic interface for managing docker containers.
+For setting up, I feel it makes the most sense to utilize docker-compose outside of Portainer itself, unlike the other setups...otherwise you're using Portainer to set up Portainer which just feels weird.

+* Data: Must have a directory to persist data, mounted as a volume to ```/data```

+* Environment variables: A ```.env``` file is required with the necessary environment variables filled in for the ```start_portainer.sh``` script to operate correctly.

 ## Networking